maudigan/MQ2TakeADump/README.md

 plain numbers, boolean show up as true or false literals, and strings show up as text surrounded by double quotes (the quotes may not display in excel but they will in notepad).

+"/takedump target" is a special case.
+If you use this you have to have a target.
+It will dump that targets coordinates until it dies, you zone or you lose the target.
+One row will dump out every time your targets heading changes.